mugendi/yield-arr/README.md

 - Array items are saved as objects such as : ```{ consumed: true, value: 2 }```.
 This means that whenever you inspect the array, you can see all items that have been consumed and those pending.

 ### ```.limit(number)```
-Sets an array length limit beyond which no other values can be added.
+Setter/getter for the maximum array length, beyond which no other values can be added.
 The default is ```Infinity```.

 ### ```.index()```
 Returns the current index of the array being consumed.
 At initialization, or after ```load()```, the value is always zero.
 Unless you load with the ```append``` flag set to true.